IDSIA/MLprod/docs/source/components/docker.rst

 -------------

 Running *Celery* requires a customized docker image just like *FastAPI*.
-In **Dockerfile.worker** we define the environment for the distributed queue manager, line-by-line explanation is done below.
+In **Dockerfile.worker** we define the environment for the distributed queue manager.
+Line-by-line explanation is done below.

-* We tell Docker to start from a generic image containing Python 3.10 and we perform the same operations explained for *FastAPI*.
+* We perform the same operations explained for *FastAPI*.
 The only change is in the python requirements used to setup the virtual environment.

 .. literalinclude:: ../../../Dockerfile.worker
     :language: docker